• Private practice

 Students who plan to pursue Registration with the College of Registered Psychotherapists (CRPO) or certification with the American Association for Marriage and Family Therapy (AAMFT) should consult with the faculty advisor early in their program regarding membership criteria.

 Students in the clinical track are expected to engage in individual professional counselling for their own personal growth and development.

 Ongoing registration in the clinical track is subject to successful annual review of the student’s progress by the counselling faculty.

-The Pastoral Care and Counselling Track focuses on short-term pastoral counselling around issues such as family and life crisis and other difficult life circumstances and transitions.
+The Pastoral Counselling Track focuses on short-term pastoral counselling around issues such as family and life crisis and other difficult life circumstances and transitions.
 Deeper psychotherapy would not be part of this work.
 Students in this track will have the flexibility to select electives to prepare them for leadership in congregational care and counselling ministries or chaplaincy, but not for careers practicing psychotherapy..